readthedocs/readthedocs.org/docs/development/design/system-packages.rst

 Using ``docker exec``
 ---------------------

-Currently we user ``docker exec`` to execute commands in a running container.
+Currently we use ``docker exec`` to execute commands in a running container.
 This command also allows to pass a user which is used to run the commands (#8058_).
 We can run the ``apt`` commands in our current containers using a super user momentarily.